wiseman-timelord/Make-Windows-Gr8-Again/README.md

 - Install of best version of vulkan_sdk 1.1 able to be found, only available version online from duckduckgo was 1.0.XX.
 - There may be enhancements to do in relevance to hybrid setups.

-### Ideas
-- Some kind of shim script, that will automatically check, and if required, capture and resize, contents of terminal output, to being suited to 80 character width display.
-Thus enabling compatibility with modern python apps, mainly for separators etc.
-- .Net 4.8 worked on Server, likely it will work on windows 8 with a bit of help.
-Deepseek said it was to do with product placement, though it may be more serious.

 ### Requirements
 Considerations...
 - Windows = Windows, 8 and 2012, both build 9200 (the final builds before, 8.1 / 2012 R2).